Last Updated on July 15, 2021 by Biswajit Nath

 8. Plagiarised and Spun Content

 Content is king and no content can become king if it is copied from another blog or website.
-Publishing plagiarised content is another blunder done by an amateur blogger.
+Publishing plagiarised content is another blunder done by most amateur bloggers.

 It is indeed a tough task to find a topic that no one has ever written an article on it.
 All the content ideas and keywords might be common, but without putting your own value to it the content will be just an addition to the information population.
 You should share your own experiences instead of coping or spinning content from others.